 - Feeling overly concerned about the baby

-- Lack of confidence in their mothering ability
+- Lack of confidence in ability to mother

 While waiting for these feelings to pass, you can: